DolicaAkelloEgwel/github-workshop/slides.md

 ---
 #  `lazygit`

+- A terminal UI for using Git.
+- Nice if you think using a mouse takes time...

 ---
-# Keeping track of your essays with Git and LaTeX
+# Keeping track of documents with Git

 ![h:480 center](./pictures/dissertation-commit-log.PNG)

-BTW these slides also live in GitHub...